Passive environment-assisted quantum communication with GKP states: General theory

-Non-trivial quantum transduction is possible with any rational efficiencies, except for $\eta=(n-1)/n, n \geq 2$ which only works for the trivial case $d_1=d_2=1$.
-For a given $\eta$, there can be multiple choices of the code dimensions.
+Non-trivial quantum communication is possible with any rational transmissivities, except for $\eta=(n-1)/n, n \geq 2$ which only works for the trivial case $d_1=d_2=1$.
+Transmission of a $n-m$ dimensional GKP code through a beam splitter is always possible by choosing $k=1$.
+Furthermore, for a given $\eta$ there can be multiple choices of the code dimensions.
 For example, we can have $(d_1,d_2)=(2,2),(4,1),(2,1)$ for $\eta=1/5$.
-Furthermore, unidirectional quantum transduction of a $n-m$ dimensional GKP code is possible by choosing $k=1$.